Roman number d. How do Roman numerals work?

 • Antique watch dial markings.

-Roman Numerals and Unicode
+Roman numerals and Unicode

-The Unicode standard defines characters to represent Roman numerals as part of Numeric forms(English) Number Forms), in the area of characters with codes from U+2160 to U+2188.
+The Unicode standard defines characters to represent Roman numerals as part of Number Forms(English) Number Forms), in the area of characters with codes U+2160 to U+2188.
 For example, MCMLXXXVIII can be represented in the form ⅯⅭⅯⅬⅩⅩⅩⅧ .
-This range includes both lowercase and uppercase digits from 1 (Ⅰ or I) to 12 (Ⅻ or XII), including combined glyphs for compound numbers such as 8 (Ⅷ or VIII), mainly for compatibility with East Asian character sets in industry standards such as JIS X 0213 where these characters are defined.
-Combined glyphs are used to represent numbers that were previously made up of single characters (e.g. Ⅻ instead of its representation as Ⅹ and Ⅱ).
-In addition, glyphs exist for archaic 1000, 5000, 10000, big reversed C (Ɔ), late 6 (ↅ, similar to the Greek stigma: Ϛ), early 50 (ↆ, similar to to the down arrow ↓⫝⊥ ), 50,000, and 100,000.
-It should be noted that the small back c, ↄ is not included in Roman numeral characters, but is included in the Unicode standard as the uppercase Claudian letter Ↄ .
+This range includes both lowercase and uppercase numerals from 1 (Ⅰ or I) to 12 (Ⅻ or XII), including combination glyphs for composite numbers such as 8 (Ⅷ or VIII), primarily for compatibility with East Asian character sets in industry standards such as JIS X 0213, where these characters are defined.
+Combination glyphs are used to represent numbers that were previously composed of individual characters (for example, Ⅻ instead of its representation as Ⅹ and Ⅱ).
+In addition to this, glyphs exist for the archaic forms of 1000, 5000, 10,000, major reverse C (Ɔ), the late form of 6 (ↅ, similar to the Greek stigma: Ϛ), the early form of 50 (ↆ, similar to to the downward-pointing arrow ↓⫝⊥ ), 50,000, and 100,000.
+It should be noted that the backsmall small c, ↄ is not included in Roman numeral characters, but is included in the Unicode standard as the Claudian capital Ↄ.

-Roman Numerals to Unicode
+Roman numerals to Unicode

-The code 0 1 2 3 4 5 6 7 8 9 A B C D E F
+Code 0 1 2 3 4 5 6 7 8 9 A B C D E F

 Meaning 1 2 3 4 5 6 7 8 9 10 11 12 50 100 500 1 000